stealthizer/pi-kubernetes-lab/README.md

 ansible-playbook -i hosts Shutdown.yml
 ```

-This Ansible playbooks are inspire in the works of [Ro14nd](https://ro14nd.de/kubernetes-on-raspberry-pi3)
+This Ansible playbooks are inspired in the works of [Ro14nd](https://ro14nd.de/kubernetes-on-raspberry-pi3)